Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Remarks and complements

 \subsection{How to produce H\"{o}lder functions}

-We outline another construction of a $C^{1,\alpha}$ function.
-We include the example as it is of different nature than the one discussed in Proposition \ref{c1snoc1t}, and we can easily estimate its Jones function.
+We outline another more flexible construction of a $C^{1,\alpha}$ function.
+For a more extensive discussion on how to generate H\"older functions, see B.6 in Appendix B by S. Semmes in \cite{gromov}.
+We include this example as it is of different nature than the one discussed in Proposition \ref{c1snoc1t}, and we can easily estimate its Jones function.